5G Chip Makers: 12 companies Leading the Semiconductor Market

 Mergers & Acquisitions

-2015-2020: Qualcomm announced its intent to acquire NXP Semiconductors for $47 billion in October 2016.
+Qualcomm announced its intent to acquire NXP Semiconductors for $47 billion in October 2016.
 The deal was approved by U.S. antitrust regulators in April 2017 with some standard-essential patents excluded to get the deal approved by antitrust regulators.
 As the NXP acquisition was ongoing, Broadcom made a $103 billion offer to acquire Qualcomm, and Qualcomm rejected the offer.
-Broadcom attempted a hostile takeover, and raised its offer, eventually to $121 billion.
-The potential Broadcom acquisition was investigated by the U.S. Committee on Foreign Investment and blocked by an executive order from U.S. President Donald Trump, citing national security concerns.

 Samsung is actively engaged in the key of global 5G research initiatives, such as membership of the Steering Board of European 5G PPP projects of Horizon 2020, as well as coordination and leadership of the very large industry-led 5G PPP mmMAGIC consortium, 5G Innovation Centre (5GIC) in the UK, NYU Wireless Center in the US, Giga KOREA project and Chinese 836 project.

-Samsung is leading various collaborations with industrial partners and academics over the world.
-In particular, Samsung has played an important role as the full-time member of the 5G PPP Infrastructure Association, the executive board member of 5G Forum in Korea, and the chair of the vision sub-working group for Future IMT (5G) in ITU-R WP5D.
+The company is leading various collaborations with industrial partners and academics over the world.
+In particular, Samsung has played an important role as the full-time member of the 5G PPP Infrastructure Association, the executive board member of the 5G Forum in Korea, and the chair of the vision sub-working group for Future IMT (5G) in ITU-R WP5D.

 In order to keep a consistent perspective on 5G with those of other academic institutes, we are vigorously developing 5G core technologies with several outstanding universities around the world.